tbleicher/clean-architecture-python/src/docs/04c_memory_repository.md

 # 4. First Use Case

 ## 4c.
-In-Memory UserRepository implementation
+In-Memory UserRepository Implementation

 To illustrate the basics of the repository we will first implement a variation that keeps all data in memory.
 We can do this with basic Python objects and don't have to worry about the underlying details of the storage medium.
 An in-memory implementation will also be useful for testing because we don't have to set up external dependencies like a database.